 Let’s take a closer look at how to care for these little beauties.

 Thimble Cactus Care

-For ideal Thimble Cactus care, give it well-draining soil that will dry out between waterings.
+To care for a Thimble Cactus give it well-draining soil that will dry out between waterings.
 A 50/50 mix of non-organic/organic works wonders.
 It thrives best in temperatures between 70°F and 80°F (21°C to 27°C).
 Temperatures should not be below 25°F to 30°F (-3.9°C to -1.1°C).
-The Thimble Cactus needs at least 6 hours of sunlight every day.
-Placing it on a sunny south-facing indoor window sill will be ideal.
+The Thimble Cactus needs at least 6 hours of direct sunlight and 40% or less humidity.
+Fertilize once a month in spring and summer.

 You need 7 parts of lapillus or pozzolana, 3 parts of leaf or peat soil, 8 parts of coarse river sand, 0.3 grams of chalk per liter of compote, 3.4 grams of basic fertilizer per 1 per liter of compost.

 If you want a simpler option, make up a 50/50 peat/perlite mix.

 You can also include everyday materials like pumice or crushed bark, mulch, sterile garden compost, or organic manure.

 Organic matter is eco-friendly, improves water retention, and keeps the roots warm and humid.

 I love to use coco husk chips in my soil mix.